Emotions in the Workplace: Examples & How to Manage Them Effectively

 Here's what employees identified as the top three negative emotions felt at work:

-• Frustrated (56.2%)
+- Frustrated (56.2%)

-• Stressed (45.1%)
+- Stressed (45.1%)

-• Anxious (30.4%)
+- Anxious (30.4%)

-Negative moral emotions at work
+Negative moral emotions in the workplace

 Basic emotions like happiness and sadness are pretty straightforward and easy to understand.
 But many of the emotions we experience in the workplace are much more complex—especially moral emotions.